Skip to main content

 Our students currently run societies in Athletics, Badminton, Basketball, Climbing, Football, Hockey, Lacrosse (combined with Peterhouse and Fitzwilliam College), Murray Edwards Rounders Massive, Netball, Rugby Club (combined with Sidney Sussex and Girton), Running, Squash, Swimming, Tennis, Ultimate Frisbee Club (combined with Churchill) .

 Our team, Murray Edwards Boat Club (Insta), is currently on a winning streak - and we've just had our most successful May Bumps performance in a decade.
-We welcome students of any standard and have many novice crews. many of our best rowers have never tried the sport before coming to Cambridge so just come down to the river and have a go!
+We welcome students of any standard and have many novice crews.
+Many of our best rowers had never tried the sport before coming to Cambridge so just come down to the river and have a go!

 Boat club rowing on river